-Robert Wagner Recalls Night Of Natalie Wood’s Drowning in Rare Interview
+Robert Wagner Recalls Night Of Natalie Wood’s Drowning In Rare Interview

-Almost 40 years later, actor Robert Wagner revisited the night that his wife, the actress Natalie Wood, mysteriously drowned off the coast of Catalina Island, per People.
-Wagner’s recollection of his final evening with Wood is a part of the forthcoming HBO documentary on the actress, Natalie Wood: What Remains Behind, premiering on May 5.
-The documentary was put together by Natasha Gregson Wagner — Wood’s daughter from a previous marriage — and addresses the rumors surrounding the actress’s death that have influenced her legacy.
+Almost 40 years later, actor Robert Wagner revisited the night that his wife, actress Natalie Wood, mysteriously drowned off the coast of Catalina Island, per People.
+Wagner’s recollection of his final evening with Wood is a part of a forthcoming HBO documentary, Natalie Wood: What Remains Behind, premiering on May 5.
+The documentary was put together by Natasha Gregson Wagner — Wood’s daughter from a previous marriage — and addresses rumors surrounding the actress’s death, rumors that have influenced her legacy.

 In the documentary, Gregson Wagner interviews the 90-year-old Wagner, directly asking him what happened the night Wood disappeared.
-Wagner recounted a dinner on the island with himself, Wood, and the actor Christopher Walken, where all three had been drinking.
-Following the dinner, they returned to the couple’s yacht, where Wagner and Walken engaged in an argument about Wood’s career.
+Wagner recounted a dinner on the island featuring himself, Wood, and the actor Christopher Walken.
+All three had been drinking.
+Following the dinner, the trio returned to the couple’s yacht, where Wagner and Walken engaged in an argument about Wood’s career.
 Wood excused herself during the argument and went below deck.
-When Wagner went looking for Wood later, he discovered that both she and a dinghy attached to the yacht were gone.
+When Wagner later went looking for Wood, he discovered that both she and a dinghy attached to the yacht were gone.
 Wagner fought back tears as he recalled the moment he was told Wood’s body had been discovered.

 “That night has gone through my mind so many times.”

 Wagner chose to speak about the night after years of avoiding interviews on the topic because of his close relationship with his step-daughter.
-Gregson Wagner was 11 when Wood passed and explained that part of her reason for putting together the documentary was that “enough was enough” in regards to the rumors surrounding her mother’s death.
+Gregson Wagner was 11 when Wood passed, and she explained that part of her reason for putting the documentary together was that “enough was enough” in regards to the rumors surrounding her mother’s death.

 “For so many years we were advised to ignore or not talk about it.
 But enough is enough.
 I know that if my mom had been in any kind of distress, he would have given his life for her.”